danielflat/Project_MSE/README.md

 ```
 This command reads the `pyproject.toml` file and installs all specified dependencies into a virtual environment managed by Poetry.

+NB: when you are adding a package to a specific group, please make sure that this package is NOT specified anywhere else in the file.
+Duplicates cause issues that are hard to solve.

 ## Running the project
 #### Step 1: Activate the Poetry Environment
 To activate the Poetry environment, run the following command: